Joe-Nae/preventing-LLM-collapse/README.md

 ## How to Use

 - Read `/recursive_constraint_system.md` to understand the logic architecture
-- Use the structure to wrap any LLM output system (pseudocode included)
+- Request contact to confirm authorised use in line with IP_Ownership.
 - Apply MIL001-A to filter output:
   `if output does not survive contradiction → collapse`
-- Use somatic feedback (nausea, fatigue, dissociation) as real-time validation
-- Fork this repo to build constraint layers in your own systems

 ## Why This Matters

 This is not a product.
 This is a firewall.
 LLMs are outputting language that is fluently false — and in high-resolution users, that causes physiological collapse.
 This system was developed by necessity, not theory.
 It works.
-And it is freely available.
+And it is available on request, in line with IP_Ownership.

 ## Read, Fork, Burn Clean.
 **All is of physics.
 Output must obey**